Saif Ali Khan: Early life and family

 Khan was born on 16 August 1970 in New Delhi, India to Mansoor Ali Khan Pataudi, a former captain of the India national cricket team, and his wife Sharmila Tagore, a film actress.
 Khan's father, who was the son of the last ruling Nawab of the princely state of Pataudi during the British Raj, received a privy purse from the government of India under terms worked out in the political integration of India, and was allowed to use the title Nawab of Pataudi until 1971 when the title was abolished.
 Following Mansoor Ali Khan's death in 2011, a symbolic pagri ceremony was held in the village of Pataudi, Haryana to "crown" Khan as the "tenth Nawab of Pataudi", which Khan attended to please the sentiments of the villagers, who wanted him to continue a family tradition.
 (Note: Official recognition of titles was ended by the Government of India in 1971.)
-Khan has two younger sisters, jewelry designer Saba Ali Khan and actress Soha Ali Khan.
+Khan has two younger sisters, jewellery designer Saba Ali Khan and actress Soha Ali Khan.

 He is the paternal grandson of Iftikhar Ali Khan Pataudi, who played for the Indian cricket team in England in 1946, and Sajida Sultan, the Nawab Begum of Bhopal.
 Hamidullah Khan, the last ruling Nawab of Bhopal was his great-grandfather, and the cricketer Saad Bin Jung is his first cousin.
 He is also the great-grandnephew of Nawab Begum of Bhopal Abida Sultan, the great-grandnephew of Major-General Sher Ali Khan Pataudi who served as the Chief of General Staff of the Pakistan Army, the grandnephew of Shahryar Khan (diplomat and former Chairman of the Pakistan Cricket Board) and Ashiq Hussain Qureshi (Pakistani cricketer), his paternal uncle Major-General Isfandiyar Ali Khan Pataudi (son of Sher Ali Khan Pataudi), has served as the Deputy Director General of Pakistan's ISI.
 He has also a family connection with Urdu poet Mirza Ghalib, as both Ghalib and Khan's paternal great-grandfather married daughters of the Nawab of Loharu.